Can people truly change?

 Similar to Battlestar Galactica, the show offers enduring value and timeless insights.

 Amy Jellicoe (Dern) is having a midlife crisis.

-Episode 1 opens with her breakdown at work...
+Episode 1 opens with a meltdown at work.

-… She flees to a new-agey recovery center, where she finds a glimmer of possibility: A new life of grace, ease, and mindfulness.
+There she finds a glimmer of hope and possibility: A new life of grace, ease, and mindfulness.

-The show explores both extremes - tantrums and serenity.
 It pokes fun at new-age feelgoodery and "wellness culture".
-And it offers a rare portrayal of meditation on TV - the quiet mind, and the petty mental chatter.
+And offers a rare portrayal of meditation on TV - the quiet mind, and the petty mental chatter.